 Agricultural Employer: An individual, a partnership, or corporation who owns or operates a farm, ranch, processing establishment, cannery, gin, packing shed or nursery, or who produces or conditions seed, and who either recruits, solicits, hires, employs, furnishes, or transports any worker.
-The employer defines the terms of employment for employees and provide the agreed-upon terms such as wages or salary.
+The employer defines the terms of employees and provides the agreed-upon terms such as wages or salary.